Find a Meeting Near You Phone icon 800-643-9618

 Question iconSponsored

 Alcohol and cannabis impact your body in similar ways.
-Both have depressant effects on your brain, which means that they slow down brain activity.1 Cannabis may also worsen alcohol’s effects on your central nervous system, increasing the depressant effects and increasing the risk of overdose.2
+Both have depressant effects on your brain, which means that they slow down brain activity.
+Cannabis may also magnify alcohol’s effects on your central nervous system, increasing the depressant effects and heightening the risk of overdose.

 Why Do Alcohol and Cannabis Interact?

-Research has only fairly recently found why alcohol and cannabis may interact.
-Your brain has its own cannabinoid system and its role is to regulate brain chemistry.
-THC excites reward system because it attaches itself to the cannabinoid receptors in it.1
+Understanding this composition is key to knowing how cannabis and alcohol interact.
+Your brain has its own cannabinoid system, and its role is to regulate brain chemistry.
+THC excites this system by attaching itself to the cannabinoid receptors within it.

 Research has found that alcohol also interacts with the cannabinoid system in your brain.
-Furthermore, if you are physically dependent on alcohol, alcohol may even make changes to your cannabinoid system.1
+Furthermore, if you are physically dependent on alcohol, alcohol may even change the makeup of this system.

-Because alcohol and weed are both depressants that act on the brain’s cannabinoid system, taking them at the same time may have a dramatic effect on your brain chemistry.
+Because alcohol and weed are both depressants that act on the brain’s cannabinoid system, so taking them at the same time can have a dramatic effect on your brain chemistry.

-• You may use more weed.
-Contrary to popularized myths, you can ingest enough THC to cause acute health emergencies, including loss of consciousness, derealization or complete detachment from your surroundings which is sometimes called “greening out,” panic attacks requiring medical care, cardiac events, and vomiting that cannot be stopped using medication.
+• You may use more weed: Contrary to popularized myths, you can ingest enough THC to cause acute health emergencies, including loss of consciousness, derealization or complete detachment from your surroundings, which is sometimes called “greening out.”
+You may also experience panic attacks requiring medical care, cardiac events, and vomiting that cannot be stopped using medication.

-• You may feel as though you are sober enough to drive, swim, or participate in other activities that are not safe while intoxicated.
-However, a 1988 found that participants who smoked weed about 15 minutes after drinking had a reduced ability to drive a car compared to those who did not use weed.
+• You may engage in reckless behavior: You may feel as though you are sober enough to drive, swim, or participate in other activities that are not safe while intoxicated.

 Short-Term Effects

-When combining alcohol and weed, you may experience:9
+When combining alcohol and weed, you may experience the following effects soon afterward:

-• Heavy vomiting, which may not be able to be controlled medically and may continued for an undetermined amount of time
+• Heavy vomiting, which may not be able to be controlled medically and may continue for an undetermined amount of time

 • Strong paranoia, or undue suspiciousness of others and profound feelings of dread that do not match reality